hackclub/hackclub/workshops/login_auth/readme.md

 - `loggedin-div`
   - It is the logged in divison which consists:
     - Logout button with onclick function `logout()`.

+You can edit [HTML](https://repl.it/@tanishqsoni/Loginauth#index.html) file here.

-Link HTML with the CSS and JavaScript file using:
+don't forgot to link HTML file with the CSS and JavaScript file using:

 _CSS_
 ```html